Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Robust Estimation of the Tail Index through the ERM by minimizing the Density Power Divergence

-Thus all the MDPDEs including the maximum likelihood (MB) estimator ($\alpha=0$) will be unaffected under contamination in only one fixed observations whenever we have a large enough sample size; this is in-line with our intuition.
-However, the most interesting case is the contamination in all the observations under the large sample; we will assume that the contaminations points also go to infinity with the sample size, i.e., assume $t_j = \psi(t, j/(k+1))$ with $\psi$ being an positive unbounded function of $t$.
+Thus all the MDPDEs including the maximum likelihood (or, the MB) estimator ($\alpha=0$) will be unaffected under contamination only in one fixed $Y_j$ provided we have a large enough sample size which is in-line with our intuition.
+However, the most interesting case is the contamination in all $Y_j$s due to some heavy contamination in the original sample $X_i$s.
+We will assume that the contamination points also go to infinity with the sample size, i.e., assume $t_j = \psi(t, j/(k+1))$ with $\psi$ being an positive unbounded function of $t$.
 Then the asymptotic influence function can be seen to have the form

-Note that, the above asymptotic influence function at $\alpha=0$ depends on the outlier parameter $t$ by the linear function of $\int_0^1 \psi(t,u) du$, which is unbounded in $t$ as the positive integral is so.
-However, the same for $\alpha>0$ depends on $t$ through an exponential function of $[-\int_0^1 \psi(t,u)du]$ and hence bounded implying the robustness of the MDPDE even under large samples.
+Note that, this asymptotic influence function at $\alpha=0$ depends on the outlier parameter $t$ through a linear function of $\int_0^1 \psi(t,u) du$, which is unbounded in $t$ (since the positive integral is so).
+However, the same for $\alpha>0$ depends on $t$ through an exponential function of $[-\int_0^1 \psi(t,u)du]$ and hence bounded which implies the robustness of the proposed MDPDEs.